IceCube Collaboration Governance Document

 The Spokesperson with Collaboration Board concurrence appoints a Collaboration member to organize and lead a group responsible for detector Monitoring, Maintenance and Calibration.
 The term of service is one year, renewable.
 Detector monitoring is a collaboration-wide shared responsibility.

 The Spokesperson, with concurrence of the Collaboration Board, appoints a Collaboration member to chair a Speakers Committee.
+The period of office of the chair is 2 years, renewable – but at most 4 consecutive years.
+The duration is counted from the day the chair assumes office, independent of possible prior Speakers Committee membership.
 The designated chairperson chooses three other members of this Speakers Committee.
-The term of the speakers committee is 2 years.
+The term of the members of the Speakers Committee is 2 years, renewable – but at most 4 consecutive years.
+A later re-accession, with the consensus of the chair, is possible after a break of at least 2 years.
 A rapid decision channel (chair + Spokesperson) can be enabled if there is insufficient time to involve the whole committee.
 Invitations to present Collaboration results, or performance reviews, are submitted to the Speakers Committee.
 The Speakers Committee chooses the speaker.

 The Speakers Committee maintains records of conference presentations.
 The conference organization is notified by the Spokesperson of the identity of the nominated speaker and the subject of the talk and its approval is sought.